 - Not disputing errors or signs of identity theft in your report

 Below, we’ve included a list of the 5 main factors that affect your credit score, so you’ll have a better idea of how you can improve your negative habits (if that’s your problem):

 Payment History (35%)

 The most profound effect on your score stems from your payment history.
 If you make a responsible payment, your credit score rises.
 An irresponsible payment, of course, makes it drop.
 And remember, those payments will stay on your credit report for 6 years.
-This is often the first element a lender will examine because, first and foremost, they’ll want to make sure you have a good chance of returning their money on time.
+This is often the first element a lender in Victoria will examine because, first and foremost, they’ll want to make sure you have a good chance of returning their money on time.

 Debt Owed (30%)

 The money you owe is also a significant factor.
 This effect can really be seen when it comes to your credit card or any other product with a revolving credit limit.
 The closer you get to your limit, the lower your credit score will fall.
 In turn, a lender can see that you have a ton of unpaid debt and may consider you too risky to approve.

 It’s also good to maintain credit accounts for a solid amount of time.
 The longer an account has been active and used responsibly, the higher your score will be.
 Additionally, longer credit history will show lenders in Victoria that you’re experienced in handling credit, potentially making you less of a risk.